codelittinc/node-base-project/README.md

 ##### Container registry

-For the porpouse of reviewing full azure integration we have setted up a **Azure Container Registry**.
+For the purpose of reviewing full azure integration we have setted up a **Azure Container Registry**.
 For that we have created the corresponding resource on azure, and once created we have to do some small configurations:

 - Enable Admin access, from the Security Tab.